ra9slf/ra9slf/README.md

 - 👋 Hi, I’m @ra9slf
 - 👀 I’m interested in Open Source Global Satellite Network.
-- 🌱 I’m currently learning this question.
+- 🌱 I’m currently learning this question anf waiting for Meshtastic V1.1, ESP32 433 and going to insert in your project.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...